Morning Star (The Walking Dead): Plot

-Carol visits Ezekiel and takes notice of his growing tumor, and the two make love.
+Carol visits Ezekiel and takes notice of his growing tumor, and the two have sex.
 Rosita later finds Eugene rigging up defenses and encourages him to not give up on Stephanie, challenging him to kiss her, knowing his long infatuation with her.
 He finds he is unable to, proving Rosita's point that he really does have feelings for Stephanie, and he resolves to keep trying to contact her.
 He does so singing for her, when he finishes singing, she returns on the radio and apologizes for breaking contact, and gives him coordinates to meet her in one week.

 Daryl and Ezekiel meet before the battle, reconciling their past disputes and promising each other that should one of them fall, the other would be in charge of leading the children out of harm's way.
 The residents of the Hilltop gather with weapons and shields outside the walls of the community as night falls, and prepare to face the horde.
 The walker horde is slowed down by electrical traps and a makeshift barricade which allows the survivors to kill walkers from a safe distance.

 The Whisperers load up grenades of flammable liquid, and sling them at the barricade, the walls of the Hilltop, and the survivors themselves.
 They then follow up with flaming arrows, setting alight the barricade.
 In the woods, Negan questions Alpha, as he expected she would bring the Hilltop survivors into her group, rather than kill them all.
 Alpha tells Negan that she does intend for the survivors to join with her, but as part of her horde.
 The flames and the force of the horde are too great, and the survivors are forced to fall back.
 While attempting to reenter the Hilltop, the outer walls are set ablaze, trapping the survivors between the fire and the horde.